 The challenge in gridding is to ensure your return paths in different sections do not interfere with each other, as this leads to noise coupling and crosstalk.
 Field solvers integrated into advanced PCB design tools can help you spot deviations from return paths as you create your layout.
 For high frequency designs, use a continuous ground plane structure to ensure consistent return paths.

 Isolate Antenna Sections

 Modern cell phones and cellular equipment have become the gold standard for RF isolation techniques through the use of creative isolation structures.
 Very simply, isolation involves placing some shielding around an RF-sensitive element in the board to block propagation of waves between an emitter and receiver.
 Here are some options you can use in your RF antenna section to isolate components, feedlines, and the antenna from each other or external noise sources.

 Isolation structures are generally placed between RF elements to block noise coupling and power exchange between them.
 Determining which isolation structure you should use to ensure RF antenna signal integrity is a complex design problem that has been thoroughly researched.
 If you’re not an expert at elliptical integrals, you’ll need to rely on an electromagnetic (EM) field solver to determine how these structures affect feedline/RF antenna impedance, as well as the level of isolation these structures provide.

 If you have access to an EM field solver, you can use near-field and far-field simulations to identify areas where strong radiation occurs in your PCB layout.
 Once you identify these areas and which frequencies are being emitted, it’s easier to see which type of isolation strategy you should use.
-It’s best to work in the frequency domain directly (FDFD method) rather than using Fourier transforms to convert from FDTD results.
+It’s best to work directly using a Finite Element Method (FEM) Solver rather than using Fourier transforms to convert from FDTD results.